Erb3/Sveio/README.md

 ## Deployment

+> [!IMPORTANT]
+> Sveio does not impose any rate limit itself.
+> You have to do this yourself, with something like nginx.

 Sveio is available as a docker image.
 If you use `docker run` you can run the following to start it:

 ```bash